oroinc/documentation/backend/api/processors.rst

         tags:
             - { name: oro.api.processor, action: get_list, group: initialize, requestType: rest }

--  A processor is executed for all requests except a specified one.
+-  A processor is executed for all requests except for the specified one.

 .. code:: yaml

         tags:
             - { name: oro.api.processor, action: get_list, group: initialize, requestType: !rest }

--  A processor is executed only for REST requests conform |JSON.API| specification.
+-  A processor is executed only for REST requests that conform to the |JSON.API| specification.

 .. code:: yaml

         tags:
             - { name: oro.api.processor, action: get_list, group: initialize, requestType: rest&json_api }

--  A processor is executed either for REST requests or requests conform |JSON.API| specification.
+-  A processor is executed either for REST requests or requests that conform to the |JSON.API| specification.

 .. code:: yaml

         tags:
             - { name: oro.api.processor, action: get_list, group: initialize, requestType: rest|json_api }

-**Please note** that a value can contain either ``&`` (logical AND) or ``|`` (logical OR) operators, but it is not possible to combine them.
+**Please note** that a value can contain either ``&`` (logical AND) or ``|`` (logical OR) operators, but you cannot combine them.

--  A processor is executed for all REST requests excluding requests conform |JSON.API| specification.
+-  A processor is executed for all REST requests excluding requests that conform  to the |JSON.API| specification.

 .. code:: yaml